 OpenBazaar enables its users to trade without any fees:

-The online multi store shopping mall is going to monetize by introducing value-added services to help their users better scale and manage their businesses.
+The online multi store shopping marketplace is going to monetize by introducing value-added services to help their users better scale and manage their businesses.

-All users have a personal key pair that can be used to sign transactions and to anonymize all their data, since OpenBazaar focuses on providing a completely anonymous marketplace and the product search that is unaltered by the online multi-seller mall.
+All users have a personal key pair that can be used to sign transactions and to anonymize all their data, since OpenBazaar focuses on providing a completely anonymous marketplace and the product search that is unaltered by the online multi seller marketplace.

 Also, the marketplace’s quality of service is assured by independent, third-party brokerage services.

 Global trade often involves a letter of credit — a very costly operation.

 ModulTrade is replacing this letter of credit with a smart contract version that can be applied to each transaction on the platform cutting time and costs for the multi seller ecommerce marketplace platform consumers.

 The blockchain-based marketplace Lazooz business model is a decentralized alternative of Uber: distributed ride-sharing network, where the community collectively decides about the reward in zooz for each contribution via sophisticated protocols.

 In this marketplace, the multi seller marketplace center produces a “Zooz” token used to compensate drivers.